gperler/nitria/README.md

 # Nitria

-Class generator for php code.
-It will take care of identation, use statements, php doc creation.
+Class generator for php 7 code.
+It will take care of indentation, use statements, php doc creation.

 # Usage